jdossgollin/2020-PSU-ACI-rnetcdf/README.md

 Whenever possible, it's a good idea to make sure code runs on your own computer before running it on the cluster.

 1. The most transparent way to create an environment is to specify it in a file, like [`environment.yml`](environment.yml).
+1. Create the environment: `conda env create --file environment.yml`
-1. Create the environment: `conda activate rnetcdf`
+1. Activate the environment: `conda activate rnetcdf`
 1. Forgot something you wanted to add? `conda env update --file environment.yml`
 1. Run the code: `Rscript demo.R`
 1. Put any output files (like `output.csv`) in your [`.gitignore`](./.gitignore) because they are _too large for `git`.